rwinslow/word_analysis/README.md

 Word Count
 ----------

-To obtain the list of words and their associated counts as quickly as possible, the dictionary data structure was used.
+To obtain the list of words and their associated counts as quickly as possible, a regular expression to find all normal ASCII characters was used.
+The data was then stored in a Python dictionary.
 The key was defined as the word and the associated value is the number of times that word was found.
 As an example, the word 'bottle' was found 5 times, the word 'power' was found 2 times, and the word 'this' was found 12 times in a given passage.
 The resulting dictionary is shown below:

 | Key | Value |
 | --- | ----- |